Sunflowers

 Explanation

-I wrote this poem about refugees.
-I know we’ve all seen the video of a Ukrainian woman telling Russian soldiers to carry seeds “so at least sunflowers will grow here when you die.”
+When Russia attacked Ukraine, a video went viral of a Ukrainian woman telling Russian soldiers to carry seeds “so at least sunflowers will grow here when you die.”

 Sunflowers are the national flower of Ukraine.
-They attract butterflies, which the Greeks thought of as souls, and which Nabokov extended to meaning the souls of the dead.
+They attract butterflies, which the Greeks thought of as souls, and which Nabokov expanded to souls of the dead.

-If you look closely, sunflowers carry in the yellow disks of their faces hundreds of baby blossoms, children that resemble the adults they will become.
+If you look closely, sunflowers carry in the yellow disk of their face hundreds of baby blossoms, children that resemble the adults they will become.

 This is about the optimism of absolute despair, when the only salvation is to defy fate and simply hope.
 I think a lot of us spend a lot of time just wishing.
-What are the words of a poem but wishes?
-Action, though, is born out of words, out of wishes.
+What are words but wishes?
+Action is born in words, in wishes.